James Roesener is the first out trans man elected to a U.S. state legislature

 "At a time of intensifying transphobia at all levels of government and society, he showed incredible courage throughout his historic campaign," she added.
 "Trans people — and trans men in particular — remain severely underrepresented in government at every level, but we are confident his win will inspire many more trans people to run for office."

-The Victory Fund said in a statement that a record number of trans candidates — more than 1,000 — ran for office in the 2022 midterms.

-There currently only eight out trans state legislators in the entire U.S., and none of them are trans men, it says.
+There are currently only eight out trans state legislators in the U.S., and none of them are trans men, the Victory Fund says.
 There are only six out trans men serving in elected office across the country, according to a tracker from the LGBTQ Victory Institute.

 Roesener's win comes five years after Danica Roem became the first openly transgender person elected to and seated in a U.S. state legislature, when she won a seat in Virginia's House of Delegates.
 She was reelected to a third term last November.